finexca/finexca-core-chain/README.md

 # finexca-core-chain
-The is the repository for Finexca Core Chain
+The is the repository for Finexca Core Chain.

+The development shall continue offline and the code will be made available before launching.